 Tone refers to the writer's voice in a written work.
 It is what the reader or hearer might perceive as the writer's attitude, bias, or personality.
 Many academic writers mistake a scholarly tone for dull, boring language or a mixture of jargon and multisyllabic, "intelligent-sounding" words.
-Academic writing, however, does not need to be complicated nor lacking in style (APA, 2010, section 3.07); instead, it can be both engaging and clear.
+Academic writing, however, does not need to be complicated nor lacking in style (see APA 7, Section 4.7); instead, it can be both engaging and clear.

 You should speak as an objective social scientist.
 This means that everything you say must be unbiased, scholarly, and supported by evidence.
-According to APA (2010), "arguments should be presented in a noncombative manner" (p.
-66).
+According to APA (2020), differences in research "should be presented in a professional, noncombative manner" (p.
+114).

 Avoid slang, text-message or SMS spellings, clichés, and contractions.
-Phrases like digging sports, wicked cool, maxed out, clear the air, heading south, the cat's out of the bag, thru the roof, hear their spin on it, so to speak, and in the hands of have no place in academic writing.
+Phrases like "digging sports," "wicked cool," "maxed out," "clear the air," "heading south," "the cat's out of the bag," "thru the roof," "hear their spin on it," "so to speak," and "in the hands of" have no place in academic writing.
 These casual expressions may be appropriate in personal emails, but they are inappropriate in research papers.
-Use standard American English spelling for all words, and if you are not sure if a word is a slang term, look it up in the dictionary.
+Use standard US English spelling for all words, and if you are not sure if a word is a slang term, look it up in the dictionary.

 Take a look at this example.
 The first paragraph is written in an informal way.
 The second is revised to keep a formal tone: